-The next set of graphs show median wages by college for the three most popular programs of study across the state: business, computer information sciences (CIS), and health professions.
-(CIS) and health professions.
-(CIS) are college and degree category, but variation also exists within program of study.
+The next set of graphs show median wages by college for the three most popular programs of study across the state: business, computer information sciences (CIS), and health professions.63 Comparable to findings presented above, earnings differ by college and degree category, but variation also exists within program of study.
 After five years, most programs experienced an increase in earnings.
 However, the amount of the increase differs among colleges.
-Earnings by college for all degree types and programs of study are available on the Higher Learning and Earnings Dashboard (http://learnearn.gosa.ga.gov).
-(64)
+Earnings by college for all degree types and programs of study are available on the Higher Learning and Earnings Dashboard (http://learnearn.gosa.ga.gov).64